vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.16 `Validation`

 Validation checks values at the boundaries.
-The most important boundary is scan commit.
-A scanner can be generous and return diagnostics, but invalid durable references should be rejected before entering session stores.
+The most important boundary is scan admission.
+A scanner can be generous and return diagnostics, but invalid durable references should be rejected before entering `SessionState`.

 ---